GiulioBag/Improving-Image-Classification-Across-Domains-by-Solving-Multiple-Self-Supervised-Tasks/README.md

 ```

 ## Requirements
-To run the experiments you have to intall all the required libraries listed in the "requirements.txt" file.
+To run the experiments you have to install all the required libraries listed in the "requirements.txt" file.